Collecting The Puzzle Pieces: Disentangled Self-Driven Human Pose Transfer by Permuting Textures: Self-Driven Pose Transfer by Permuting Textures

+The cross-attention module takes the output feature map of the dual-kernel encoders (Sec.\ \ref{sec:dke}) as inputs and learns to sample texture based on the target pose.
+As shown in Fig.\ \ref{fig:att}, the attention module consists of three vision transformers \cite{tang2020xinggan,zhang2022exploring} formulated as $\text{Attention}(Q,K,V)=\text{softmax}(\frac{QK^T}{\sqrt{d}})\cdot V$.

-We use a cross-attention transformer \citep{tang2020xinggan,tan2021look,zhang2022exploring} to align texture and pose features.
-Specifically, we use a Pose Attention Module (PAM) for the pose branch and a Texture Attention Module (TAM) for the texture branch.
-Let $F_s^{pl}, F_s^{ps}$ represent the output feature map of the large-kernel pose encoder and the small-kernel pose encoder in the pose branch, respectively.
-Similarly, $F_s^{tl}, F_s^{ts}$ are the encoded features from the texture encoders in the texture branch. $T_1$ is the feature map of the target pose $P_t$ encoded by the target pose encoder, which is implemented with six convolutional layers.
-As shown in Figure \ref{fig:att}, both PAM and TAM are composed of three cross-attention vision transformers formulated as $\text{Attention}(Q,K,V)=\text{softmax}(\frac{QK^T}{\sqrt{d}})\cdot V$.
-With cross-attention the model can sample textures based on the target pose to generate a person image.
-In the first two transformer layers, the pose attention in the pose branch is learned from the correlation between the source pose and the target pose, which is computed as:
+\textbf{Sampling Source Pose Features}.
+The first two transformers of the source pose branch sample permuted pose features based on the attention between the poses.
+Let $F_s^{pl}, F_s^{tl}$ represent the output feature map of the large-kernel source pose encoder and texture encoder, respectively. $T_1$ is the feature map of the target pose $P_t$, which is encoded by the target pose encoder.
+The attention is learned from the correlation between the source pose feature $F_s^{pl}$ and the target person feature ${T_i}$, which is computed using the transformer's attention function as:

 Here, $W_i^{pq},W_i^{pk},W_i^{pv}$ are learnable projection matrices.
-Similarly, the texture attention in the texture branch is formulated as the correlation between the texture and the target pose:

-After each transformer layer, a residual layer is appended as in Figure \ref{fig:att}.
-A random noise vector $z$ is injected to the residual layer as the affine transformation parameters of the feature map $T_i$ to prevent mode collapse \citep{karras2019style}.
+After each transformer layer, the output features are concatenated and passed through a residual layer \cite{he2016deep} as in Fig.\ \ref{fig:att}.
+A random noise vector $z$ is injected into the residual layer as the affine transformation parameters of the feature map $T_i$ to prevent mode collapse \cite{karras2019style}.
+The residual layer can be written as: $\text{Res}(T_i)=f_i(z)\cdot {h_i}(T_{i})+g_i(z)+{h_i^{skip}}(T_{i})$, where $f_i,g_i,h_i,h_i^{skip}$ are learnable functions.

+Note that the first transformer learns a texture-agnostic attention map for the target pose.
+Starting from $T_2$, information from the texture branch is gradually integrated into the target person representation $T_2$ and $T_3$.

+\textbf{Sampling Textures.} The texture branch keeps refining the sampled textures based on the target person representation $T_i$.
+In order to produce spatially aligned feature maps in the sample space, this branch uses the same architectural design as the source pose branch.
+The attention map for texture sampling is formulated as the correlation between the texture feature $F_s^{tl}$ and the target person feature $T_i$: